Symantec shares set for worst fall in 17 years

-(Reuters) - Symantec Corp’s (SYMC.O) shares sank as much as 25 percent on Friday after the cyber-security firm said it was investigating concerns raised by a former employee but gave little other detail, puzzling investors and Wall Street analysts.
+(Reuters) - Symantec Corp’s (SYMC.O) shares sank almost 30 percent on Friday after the cyber-security firm said it was investigating concerns raised by a former employee but gave little other detail, puzzling investors and Wall Street analysts.

 The maker of Norton anti-virus software said the issue was not security-related or about a breach in its systems but added the probe was being led by an audit committee from its board of directors.